-What is Keratin?
+What is a Keratin Treatment?

-"Keratin in [and of] itself works with the porosity of the hair.
-Most frizz, [damage] and tangled hair is due to overly porous hair," says Abraham Sprinkle, a Keratin Complex International creative team member.
-"Keratin treatments fill in [the gaps where keratin has been depleted], so humidity is combated and hair is left with a healthier appearance.
+Keratin is a fibrous protein found naturally in the hair that acts as a protective shield against humidity (the primary cause of frizz).
+Over time, the hair loses keratin from exposure to the sun, environment, styling, and chemical services—causing porous spots to develop (much like potholes in a road).
+"Keratin in and of itself works with the porosity of the hair.
+Most frizz, damage, and tangled hair is due to overly porous hair," says Abraham Sprinkle, a Keratin Complex International creative team member.
+"Keratin treatments fill in the gaps where keratin has been depleted, so humidity is combated and hair is left with a healthier appearance.
 Think of it in the same way spackle deals with nail holes in sheetrock: The surface is left smooth."

 Performed in-salon by a professional stylist, this powerful treatment replenishes the hair with high concentrations of keratin that penetrate throughout the hair structure and are sealed within the cortex to repair the damage.
 "This locks out humidity, repairs damage and breakage, and rebuilds strength to make smoother, shinier and healthier-looking hair, improving manageability and significantly reducing styling time," Sprinkle explains.